Trustee Shelley Laskin Weekly Updates

 Invitation to Toronto's Inaugural Women's Professional Soccer Game

 The Davisville Community has been invited to attend Toronto's INAUGURAL Women's Professional Soccer Game at 4pm on Saturday, April 19th, at a discounted price (10% off).
-Use the code: DAVISVILLE when ordering your tickets (see instructions attached).
-Great time to get together with other Davisville families and witness this historic event together.
-See the attachments for instructions on how to order and more.
+Use the code: DAVISVILLE when ordering your tickets (see link below).
+This is a great opportunity to gather with other Davisville families and witness this historic event together.
+See the link below for instructions on how to order and more.

 April Learning Sessions for Staff and Families